jianjunwang/iDOM_test/README.md

 ## About

-The package includes functions for analyzing the assembly processes, transformation and microbial associations of DOM.
+The package includes functions for analyzing the thermal responses, assembly processes, transformation and microbial associations of DOM.

 Package maintainer: Jianjun Wang(<jjwang@niglas.ac.cn>)